Spring Semester in the U.S. Southwest

 Interdisciplinary course designed to fulfill social science, anthropology, sociology, human ecology, or environmental studies requirements – 3 credits

 Cultures shape the ways humans interact with the land, and historically, they have been closely adapted to their local environment.
-Students investigate the ways that culture can support a sustainable society by exploring dominant US culture, regional subcultures and past and present local indigenous cultures.
+Students investigate the ways that culture can support a sustainable society by exploring dominant US culture, regional subcultures, and local indigenous cultures, both historical and current.
 We look especially at the implied environmental ethics of cultural practices and beliefs.
 Students consider approaches to changing our culture to promote sustainability and whether their own unexamined beliefs and actions are in line with their environmental values.

 Interdisciplinary course designed to fulfill environmental science, environmental studies, or sustainability requirements – 3 credits